Below we describe the research programs of the ACL:

-How do people think about their interdependence with others in a situation?
+How do people mentally represent their interdependence with others?
 Any interaction can be characterized by a specific form of interdependence, but most often the actors in those situations do not have direct, objective knowledge of the type of interdependence that characterizes the interaction.
-We have become increasingly interested in understanding how people infer their interdependence with others.
-This program of research has (a) involved developing a theory about the function and structure of interdependent inferences (Functional Interdependence Theory; FIT), (b) testing the structure of interdependence inferences, (c) testing cues people use to infer specific properties of interdependence, and (d) understanding the role of interdependence inferences in decisions to cooperate.
+This program of research includes (a) developing a theory about the function and structure of interdependent inferences (Functional Interdependence Theory; FIT), (b) testing the structure of interdependence inferences, (c) testing cues people use to infer specific properties of interdependence, and (d) understanding the role of interdependence inferences in decisions to cooperate.
 In the process of our empirical work, we have also developed a multidimensional scale that measures how people think about of their interdependence (the Situational Interdependence Scale; SIS).
-This program of research is part of an ERC Starting Grant awarded to Daniel Balliet.